taolicd/taolicd.github.io/_posts/2019-04-23-XMLHTMLJSONetc.markdown

 --------------
 ### Updates on April 7, 2023

-I asked ChatGPT3.5 (free version) to write this blog for me
+I asked ChatGPT 3.5 (free version) to write this blog for me
 ### Prompt: Compare HTML, XML, XHTML, JSON, YML, and Markdown.

 ### Following is ChatGPT's answer